darianyang/mm-github-pages-test/_pages/join_us.md

 **Persistence** - We value failures as opportunities for learning, noting that many great discoveries are made after countless failed attempts.

 **Mentorship** - We provide the mentorship, community, and resources to support each person in realizing their full potential.
+We seek to make science an inclusive, global effort, hosting visitors from all over the world.

 **Collaboration** - We enjoy collaborating with other labs to create a greater whole, including the integration of theory with experiment.
-We seek to make science an inclusive, global effort.

 **Balance** - We value work/life balance and make responsible use of resources we are granted.
 We do our best to keep our shared work space tidy for a tidy mind.